YanlinLiao/PolyGenoSim/README.md

 **General introduction**\
-Most recent genetic studies in polyploid crops are based on the accurate estimation of marker allelic dosage.
+&nbspMost recent genetic studies in polyploid crops are based on the accurate estimation of marker allelic dosage.
 However, genotype calling in polyploids is challenging due to its multiple classes of heterozygosity.
 Simulation studies are helpful to generate a scenario of interest and predict the best genotyping parameter or genotype calling methodologies to be used.